 In order to update your FixMeStick, you will have to run a Factory Upgrade of your FixMeStick by following the instructions below:

 1. You can power your PC back on to return to Windows.
 Plug your FixMeStick back in.
+If you get a message to format your FixMeStick, please click here.

 3. Click on the Settings link at the top right hand corner of the window.